|

 With shellans-of-mind working fastidiously in synch with

-Dal El, it took five months to roll the first Elite
+Dal El's plan, it took five months, working around-the-clock, to roll

 destroyer